 I don't believe Alex when he talks about courage or honesty, but I think that he might respect human life in 2003.

-See, now, this is one thing that is so frustrating about Alex, is that on that day that he does find out, I would like him to find out on air, and I would like him to deflate like a balloon, you know?
+See, now, this is one thing that is so frustrating about Alex is that on that day that he does find out, I would like him to find out on air, and I would like him to deflate like a balloon, you know, somebody to prick him, and he just goes, um, like that.

 But he's not going to do that.

-He's just going to include it in some other part of symbol.
+He's just going to include it in some other part of some bullet.

-He's going to say, no, they're doing it publicly to get rid of baths to make you forget that they're actually putting the CIA people in there.
+He's going to say, no, they're doing it publicly to get rid of Bath to make you forget that they're actually putting the CIA people in there.

-Got mad about French fries and French toast being served in the cafeteria because, of course, France had not agreed to join in with the invasion of Iraq and they were cowards!
+People, Particularly, two members who are Republicans in the House got mad about French fries and French toast being served in the cafeteria because, of course, France had not agreed to join in with the invasion of Iraq, and they were cowards.

-All things considered, I think I would rather deal with freedom fries and freedom toast than someone like Alex, who's perpetuating the idea that France made this geopolitical decision to not get involved in the Iraq war at that point because they were afraid of Muslims.
+All things considered, I think I would rather deal with freedom fries and freedom toast than someone like Alex who's perpetuating the idea that France made this geopolitical decision to not get involved in the Iraq war at that point because they were afraid of Muslim French people attacking from within.

 That's deeply Islamophobic and terrifying.

-and it's at a point in his career when he has the presentation of not being anti-Muslim he's certainly not as aggressive Aggressively anti-Muslim disease in the present.
+And it's at a point in his career when he has the presentation of not being anti-Muslim.

-But it seems like those latent things are there pretty clearly.
+But it seems like those latent things are there very clearly.

-So, one thing, I wish that I had musical ability, because if I did, long ago, I would have made a bumper kind of sting sound for the Alex telling a story that totally happened.
+So one thing that I wish that I had musical ability because if I did, long ago, I would have made a bumper kind of sting sound for the Alex telling a story that totally happened.

 This is a bad answer on Alex's part, but I kind of see what he meant.

-Alex meant that this drill was a part of preparing the public for martial law, but what the caller was asking was whether or not the drill would continue past day 5 into day 6 and day 7 and so on.
+Alex meant that this drill was a part of preparing the public for martial law, but what the caller was asking was whether or not the drill would continue past day five into day six and day seven and so on.

 Would the drill be how martial law literally started?